 Bacterial signalling involve primarily the action of two-component systems, a histidine protein kinase and a response regulator.
 However, during the last few years several bacterial genes coding for eukariotic-like protein kinases or phosphatases have been identified.
 In particular, the genome of M. tuberculosis includes 11 genes which code for putative Ser/Thr protein kinases and 3 genes which code for putative Tyr or Ser/Thr protein phosphatases.
 In collaboration with S.T.
 Cole's team at the IP, we are carrying out a biochemical and structural study of mycobacterial Ser/Thr protein kinases and phosphatases to investigate the molecular basis of their modes of action and their possible role in cell signalling.
 We have previously cloned several of these enzymes in appropriate expression vectors and produced the recombinant proteins for further biochemical and structural characterization.

 More recently, we have focused our work on the catalytic domains of two trans-membrane enzymes from Mycobacterium tuberculosis, the Ser/Thr protein kinase PknB and the protein phosphatase PstP, which are part of a conserved operon presumably involved in cell growth control.
 PstP was found to specifically dephosphorylate model phospho-Ser/Thr substrates in a Mn2+-dependent manner.
 Autophosphorylated PknB was shown to be a substrate for Pstp and its kinase activity was affected by PstP-mediated dephosphorylation.
 Two threonine residues in the PknB activation loop, found to be mostly disordered in the crystal structure of this kinase (Ortiz et al, J. Biol.
 Chem., 2003), namely Thr171 and Thr173, were identified as the target for PknB autophosphorylation and PstP dephosphorylation.
 Replacement of these threonine residues by alanine significantly decreased the kinase activity, confirming their direct regulatory role.
 These results indicate that, as for eukaryotic homologues, phosphorylation of the activation loop provides a regulation mechanism of mycobacterial kinases and strongly suggest that PknB and PstP could work as a functional pair in vivo to control mycobacterial cell growth (Boitel et al, Mol.
 Microbiol.
 2003).
-The phosphorylation studies are currently being extended to other mycobacterial kinases such as PknD, PknE and PknF, all of which also appear to be autophosphorylated in their respective activation loops.
+The phosphorylation studies have been extended to other mycobacterial kinases such as PknD, PknE and PknF, all of which are also autophosphorylated in their respective activation loops (Duran et al, submitted).
 Further work aiming at the identification of physiological substrates and the structural characterization of kinase-inhibitor complexes is currently underway.

 Structural genomics of mycobacteria (P.M.
 Alzari)